rainaarya/Refresher_Module_OS/Assignment2/README.txt

 This question has no Subparts.
 The C file name for the same is 'a2q3.c' and the executable file name is 'a2q3'

+To compile explicitly use 'gcc a2q3.c -o a2q3' and run using ./a2q3

 The program asks the user for the arguments and operaton and calls the appropriate function (whose location is stored in the pointer array).

 To test the program: Run a2q3 and enter the value of two arguments 'a' and 'b' when promted.
 After that,